 • Extreme agitation

-Factors That Impact The Alcohol Withdrawal Timeline
+What Factors Impact The Alcohol Withdrawal Timeline?

 What Happens to the Body and Brain During Alcohol Withdrawal?